xuf-95/xufei-wiki/content/resource/Concepts/bigdata/Data Pipeline.md

 ### Change Data Capture (CDC) Pipeline Example

 This is a very commonly created type of data pipeline.
-You can use a [[Change Data Capture|CDC]] pipeline to replicate changes (inserted, updated, and deleted data) from a source database (typically a db backing an application) and into a destination for analytics such as a data warehouse or data lake.
+You can use a [[CDC - Change Data Capture|CDC]] pipeline to replicate changes (inserted, updated, and deleted data) from a source database (typically a db backing an application) and into a destination for analytics such as a data warehouse or data lake.

 ```mermaid
 %%{init: { "flowchart": { "useMaxWidth": true } } }%%